pass-culture/data-gcp/orchestration/dags/data_gcp_dbt/models/_dbt_docs/models/mart/global/description__mrt_global__educational_institution.md

 {% enddocs %}

-All schools that have received an EAC credit in any school year since the introduction of the collective component of the pass Culture Pass (end 2021 - beginning 2022) are included.
+All schools that have received an EAC credit in any school year since the introduction of the collective component of the pass Culture (end 2021 - beginning 2022) are included.

 ## Table description